How to Handle Waste

 Hazardous household materials are common products used around the home almost everyday.
 A substance is considered hazardous if it ignites easily, reacts or explodes when mixed with other substances, is corrosive or toxic.
 Check for labels that bear the words "poison", "toxic", "warning", "danger", "combustible", "flammable", "corrosive", or "caution."

 Hazardous household materials could pose an unnecessary health and safety risk.
 Unwanted materials should be disposed in an environmentally sound manner.
 In order to provide residents with the opportunity to dispose unused hazardous household materials, Erie County provides multiple Household Hazardous Waste Collection Days each Spring.
-For information about the next event, please call (716) 858-6800.
+For information about the next event, please call (716) 858-6800 or see below:

 Acceptable Materials for drop-off include: